tomwmth/schematica-reloaded/README.md

 A fork of Schematica for 1.8.9 to bring it up to speed with modern requirements.

-> Because not everyone should have to a client
+> Because not everyone should have to use a client

 ## Ethos
 This fork aims to bridge the gap between the original mod and the versions often found built into modern clients.